-It also means that tourism is set to be on the biggest employment sectors in Iceland, hiring, amongst others: drivers, tour guides, marketers, accountants, social media managers, writers, to name only a handful.
+It also means that tourism is set to be one of the biggest employment sectors in Iceland, hiring, amongst others: drivers, tour guides, marketers, accountants, social media managers, writers, to name only a handful.

 Over the last five years, it is estimated that up to a third of new jobs in Iceland have been created within the tourist industry, a trend that matches the rapid influx of visitors’ arriving on the island over the last decade.

-Those working in food, such as chefs and waiters, will earn 346,974 ISK per month minimum.
-Employees of temporary work agencies should be granted these same basic rights as if they had been employed directly by the company themselves.
+Employees of temporary work agencies should be granted the same basic rights as if they had been employed directly by the company themselves.